 U.S. permanent residents (Green Card holders or immigrants) are NOT considered international applicants.

 Official English Proficiency Scores (TOEFL or IELTS)

 English Proficiency scores are required for all students whose native language is not English, and who do not have a bachelor’s degree from a regionally accredited institution in the United States or from the following countries: Australia, the Bahamas, Canada, Ireland, Jamaica, New Zealand, Singapore, Trinidad and Tobago, or the United Kingdom.

 English Proficiency scores MUST be submitted electronically by ETS to the University of Washington using institution code: 4854.
 Mailed copies of score reports will not be accepted.
 The minimum TOEFL requirement for admission to the Master of Science in Cyber Security Engineering is 92 (internet based).
-The minimum score on the IELTS is 7.0.
+The minimum score on the IELTS General Exam is 7.0.

 For further information for this requirement please view Graduate School Memo #8.